KanyaBangera/Kanya_Assignments_CG/README.txt

-This assignment folder includes files related to implementation of iTransform Git
+This assignment folder includes files related to implementation of iTransform Git and GitHub.